Aug. 1, 2020

 All entrants in the contest (which ended July 10, open to playwrights ages 16-22), receive a review from Spotlight writer/directors to highlight major strengths of their plays and areas to work on, just for participating.
 Winners receive a $100 prize (funded by a contest sponsor).
 They also give permission to Spotlight to workshop and perform their plays for one debut production.

 The writers may choose to publish their works later, for which it helps to have prior productions.
-Other theatres and schools would be able to license them when seeking works with the flexibility that these particular plays offer.
+Other theatres and schools would be able to license them from the authors (or their publishers) when seeking works with the flexibility that these particular plays offer.